 Get a project box to fit everything in.
-I used a Dremel to cutout the DB 15 connector.
+Mine was close to this 100x50x21mm one.

 Once plugged into a Windows machine, it'll work out of the box.
 You'll however have to map the buttons in your emulator of choice.
 This adapter will work for any emulator/game as long as it uses a joystick.

 Note that cables might be short some times, consider buying a long (3m or more) USB extension cable.
 I own 2 cables of 5m but found that 5m cable with integrated USB hub to be a super nice idea (don't forget 5V DC power adapter), also for other game pads!

 If cables are an issue, well, get a wireless game controller like the Logitech F710.

 Getting ready BEFORE starting emulator / software / game:

 - Plug USB cable from adapter into computer